fossix/fossix.github.io/content/posts/2010-08-23-xmpp-auto-reply-bot.md

 ---
 layout: post
 title: XMPP Auto Reply Bot
-excerpt: "How about having a automatic reply for all your chats which are based on the XMPP?
+summary: "How about having a automatic reply for all your chats which are based on the XMPP?
 Even Gtalk is based on XMPP, and so many others too."
 categories: articles
 tags: [gtalk, xmpp, bot]
 comments: true